 A link to a Parents' Guide to the Transition of Their Adult Child to College, Career, and Community from HEATH Resource Center, an online clearinghouse on postsecondary education for individuals with disabilities.

 Postsecondary Resource Guide - Successfully Preparing Students with Disabilities for the Postsecondary Environment (.pdf)

-A document put out by the Minnesota State Colleges & University
+A document developed by Minnesota State Colleges and Universities.